-Serena Williams, born on September 26, 1981 in Saginaw, Michigan, began playing tennis early, enduring daily two-hour practices with her father at age three.
+Born on September 26, 1981 in Saginaw, Michigan, Serena Williams began playing tennis at an early age, enduring daily two-hour practices with her father at age three.
 In 1995, Serena turned pro, and, along with her sister Venus, enjoyed a run of high-profile victories.
-In 2009, Serena was fined and placed on probation for allegedly threatening a lineswoman, but quickly moved past the incident.
+In 2009, Serena was fined and placed on probation for allegedly threatening a lineswoman, but she quickly moved past the incident.
 After a series of health scares in 2011, Williams beat Agnieszka Radwanska at Wimbledon 2012, claiming her fifth Wimbledon singles title.
-At the 2012 Summer Olympic Games, Williams won two gold medals, in women's doubles and women's singles—her first singles gold medal.
-Throughout her career, Williams has captured 15 Grand Slam singles and 13 Grand Slam doubles titles, as well as four Olympic gold medals.
+At the 2012 Summer Olympic Games, she won two gold medals, in women's doubles and women's singles—her first singles gold medal.
+In June 2013, Williams won her second French Open title against defending champion Maria Sharapova.
+She picked up another U.S. Open title that September.

 American tennis player Serena Jameka Williams was born on September 26, 1981 in Saginaw, Michigan.
 The youngest of Richard and Oracene Williams's five daughters, Serena Williams, along with her sister Venus, would eventually dominate the sport at various times throughout her career, capturing 15 Grand Slam singles and 13 Grand Slam doubles titles.

 Serena's father—a former sharecropper from Louisiana determined to see his two youngest girls succeed—used what he'd gleaned from tennis books and videos to instruct Serena and Venus on how to play the game.
 At the age of 3, practicing on a court not far from the family's new Compton, California, home, Serena withstood the rigors of daily two-hour practices from her father.